 4) Once Roe was fired, what course of action should Roe have taken regarding delivery of his office file, moving to withdraw as Doe's attorney of record, or advising Doe in writing that the attorney/client relationship had terminated?

 Roe had the obligation of delivering his office file to Doe or to Toe if so directed by Doe even after he was terminated.
 Roe also has the right to be paid for his services rendered and expenses incurred to date on a quantum meruit basis.
 This right to payment, even though his original contract with Doe was a contingent contract, is based on Toe's request for a delivery of Doe's file and a bill for services rendered.
 If Doe is eventually successful and recovers a judgment, Roe is also entitled to payment for his services rendered and expenses incurred on a quantum meruit theory as per the case of Newman v.
 Melton Truck Lines, Inc., 443 Fed.2d 897 (Miss.
 1971).
-Because Toe could not proceed to represent Doe properly without Roe's file or without a great deal of duplication of time and expense, Roe has the professional duty under Canon II and its Ethical Considerations cited above to deliver the file without first being paid.
+Because Toe could not proceed to represent Doe properly without Roe's file or without a great deal of duplication of time and expense, Roe has the professional duty to deliver the file without first being paid.
 Roe would have the right to proceed against Doe for payment for services and expenses on the quantum meruit theory if he were not paid in a reasonable time.
 If requested by Toe for a letter confirming his discharge by Doe, Roe should comply as a professional courtesy to Toe.